 The high price of R-12 has also lead some people to use illegal flammable refrigerants.
 Consequently, more and more "junk" is turning up in air conditioning systems and causing problems not only for motorists but also those who attempt to abide by the law and recover and recycle the refrigerant for use in other vehicles.
 Like a bad virus, contaminated refrigerant is being spread from vehicle to vehicle now that recycling is required for R-12 and R-134a.

-FIRST CONCERNS ABOUT REFRIGERANT CONTAMINATION
+CONCERNS ABOUT REFRIGERANT CONTAMINATION

-The first concerns about cross-contamination were voiced when it became clear that new vehicles would be converted to the new "ozone-safe" R-134a refrigerant, so chosen because it was deemed the best alternative at the time.
+Concerns about cross-contamination were first voiced when it became clear that new vehicles would be converted to the new "ozone-safe" R-134a refrigerant, so chosen because it was deemed the best alternative at the time.
 R-134a's cooling characteristics closely match those of R-12, and it is nontoxic, nonflammable and environmentally acceptable.
 Starting in 1992, the first cars with the R-134a hit the street.
 During the next two years, the OEMS converted more and more of their vehicles so by 1995 virtually all car and truck A/C systems were R-134a.

 To minimize the risk of cross-contaminating these two refrigerants, the EPA required different service fittings for R-134a and labeling so technicians could identify the type of refrigerant in a vehicle.
 Unique service fittings are also required for all other alternative refrigerants.
 But with many R-134a vehicles out of warranty, there has been a growing problem with refrigerant cross-contamination.